brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

 - `tf.tidy()` and `tf.dispose()`
 - `tf.nextFrame()`

 The Numpy Python library that Keras uses as an interchange format for tensor objects isn't available in JavaScript, so tfjs implements its own [`tf.tensor()` interface](https://js.tensorflow.org/api/0.13.0/#tensor) in its place.
 This is an immutible n-dimensional data type that manages data differently depending on the tfjs backend being used.
-Raw data buffers can be accessed via the Promise `tf.tensor().data()`, or transfered from memory in a blocking way via `tf.tensor().dataSync()`.
+Raw data buffers can be accessed via the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) returned by `tf.tensor().data()`, or transfered from memory in a blocking way via `tf.tensor().dataSync()`.

-Both the "WebGL" and "tensorflow" backends store tensors in GPU memory so JavaScript's garbage collector can't release the memory they store.
+Both the "WebGL" and "tensorflow" tfjs backends store tensors in GPU memory so JavaScript's garbage collector can't release the memory they store.
 Tensor values in tfjs must be explicitly released when they are no longer needed with `tf.tensor().dispose()`.
 Failing to do so will cause a memory leak in your application and can result in memory exhaustion. `tf.tidy()` provides a convenient memory management wrapper function that automatically disposes any temporary tensors that are created inside its callback.
 Wrapping synchronous code inside `tf.tidy()` provides a formed of scoped garbage collection for tensor memory.

 `tf.nextFrame()` returns a promise that resolves when a `requestAnimationFrame()` has completed.
 Awaiting this function artificially slows the performance of blocking tfjs code run in a tight loop, throttling tfjs performance in exchange for a slightly less laggy UI experience for the user.
 Unfortunately, blocking tfjs code runs on the main UI JavaScript thread, so any computationally expensive tfjs operation will freeze the web page until it completes.<span class="marginal-note" data-info="There is [talk](https://github.com/tensorflow/tfjs/issues/102) of providing WebGL acceleration in web worker contexts, but this is not yet supported at the time of this writing."></span>